41% of the British public would hold the Prime Minister responsible - rather than 'saboteurs' or the EU - if we're pulled out of Europe with no deal.

 The question asked was: “Whether you think leaving the EU would be a good thing for Britain or a bad thing for Britain, if Britain did leave the EU without a deal, which of the following, if any, would you see as bearing the greatest responsibility for this outcome?
 (VALID).”

 Figures exclude ‘don’t know’ responses.
 The polling was conducted by BMG Research between 6th-10th August.
 Polling of 1481 GB adults aged 18+, weighted to reflect GB demographics.
-Margin of error approx. 1.5% +/-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Margin of error approx. 1.5% +/-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.